 The oscillator frequency is set internally and the FPS has a random frequency fluctuation function.
 Fluctuation of the switching frequency of a switched power supply can reduce EMI by spreading the energy over a wider frequency range than the bandwidth measured by the EMI test equipment.
 The amount of EMI reduction is directly related to the range of the frequency variation.
-The range of frequency variation is fixed internally; however, its selection is randomly chosen by the combination of external feedback voltage and internal frequency effectively spreads the EMI noise nearby switching frequency and allows the use of a cost-effective inductor instead of an AC input line filter to satisfy the world-wide EMI requirements.
+The range of frequency variation is fixed internally; however, its selection is randomly chosen by the combination of external feedback voltage and internal free-running oscillator.
+This randomly chosen switching frequency effectively spreads the EMI noise nearby switching frequency and allows the use of a cost-effective inductor instead of an AC input line filter to satisfy the world-wide EMI requirements.